emirotin/nope/README.md

 - Nope server is ran
 - Client web page is opened, this loads (see How?) the client library and initiates the NopeCLient object
 - NopeClient connects to the NopeServer
 - you call `register` method on the client object passing the chosen client_id (arbitrary character string).
-If Nope server is get_password-protected, you have to pass the password as well
 - you call `subscribe` on the client object passing the channel name.
 The channel is a named entity you subscribe to.
-All the messages are sent (pushed) to a specific channel (or a wildcard '*' channel)
+If Nope server is get_password-protected, you have to pass the password as well.
+All the messages are sent (pushed) to a specific channel (or a wildcard '\*' channel)
 - you subscribe your callback function to message arrival event - either a specific event type, or 'all' wildcard
 - Data source pushes the data to the Nope server.
 When pushing, the message type and channel are passed, as well as an arbitrary message body.
 If server is put_password-protected, the password is required as well
 - Nope server send these data to all the clients subscribed to the given channel